12 songs that celebrate Rani Mukerji’s earthy appeal like no other…

 Zulf ghaneri khushboo khushboo!”

-OOOOH THAT JISM! 😀 For starters, no one romances Rani like Shahrukh Khan does.
+OOOOH THAT JISM! 😀 For starters, no one romances Rani as Shahrukh Khan does.
 Their chemistry is real yet super-sexy.
 Chalte Chalte had Rani at her smoking best and their bittersweet camaraderie won us over.
 For this song, Javed saab truly knew what he was writing and it went on to be a rage!

 Mitwa (Kabhi Alvida Naa Kehna)